Leprechaun (film): Production

-Shooting occurred from October 28 - December 3, 1991, beginning at Valencia Studios, where Terminator 2: Judgment Day had recently finished production.
+Leprechaun was filmed at Valencia Studios, where Terminator 2: Judgment Day had recently finished production.
 Several violent scenes were filmed at Big Sky Ranch, where Little House on the Prairie and The Waltons were shot.
 Davis later said it felt "a little blasphemous".
 Davis performed most of his own stunts.
 For the scene where Davis chases Aniston in a wheelchair, Aniston had to run in slow motion so that Davis could keep up with her, as he had trouble manipulating the wheels.
 The film was initially more of a straightforward horror film, but Davis sought to add more comedic elements.
 Jones agreed with this tonal shift, and they shot it as a horror comedy.
 Several scenes had to be re-shot after the producers insisted that the film be made gorier to appeal to older audiences.

 Gabe Bartalos performed the make-up effects.
 Trimark contacted Bartalos to produce a sample.
 Bartalos's early efforts were not to his liking, and he pushed the design in a more grotesque direction, as that was what he wanted to see on the screen as a horror fan.
 Bartalos's design impressed Trimark, and he got the account.
 Applying the make-up took three hours, and taking it off took another 40 minutes.
 Davis described the experience as "not a pleasant sensation".
 To pass the time while the make-up was being applied, Davis said he had bizarre conversations with Bartalos, with whom he got along well.
 Davis was conscious of the need to stay relaxed and not move, and he channeled his confidence that the make-up effects were properly applied to his acting.

 Release

 Leading up to the film's release, Trimark engaged in an aggressive marketing campaign, partnering with the National Basketball Association, American Stock Exchange, and, after failing to secure deals with either corporate headquarters, individual franchisees of Domino's Pizza and Subway.
 Leprechaun opened on January 8, 1993, in 620 theatres and took in $2,493,020 in its opening week, ultimately earning $8,556,940 in the United States.
 Vidmark released it on VHS in April, and it sold over 100,000 copies.
 The film score was released on March 9 by Intrada Records.
 The film was released on DVD in August 1998.
 Lionsgate released a triple feature collection on March 11, 2008.
 All seven films in the series were released on Blu-ray in a collection in September 2014.
 The film is often broadcast on cable channels such as Syfy on Saint Patrick's Day.

+In November 2025, the film had a VHS release by Lionsgate Films.